awslabs/sagemaker-battlesnake-ai/README.md

 InferenceEndpoint                 # contains the code of the Snake Endpoint
   > PretrainedModels              # models already trained
-  > SnakeInference                # code that expose the Snake API TrainingEnvironment
+  > SnakeInference                # code that expose the Snake API
+  > SageMakerEndpoint             # code that is used for model inference TrainingEnvironment
- > battlesnake_gym                # Open GYM environment that simulate the BattleSnake game engine
+ > battlesnake_gym                # OpenAI Gym environment that simulate the BattleSnake game engine
  > notebook
    > HeuristicsDeveloper.ipynb    # Jupyter notebook for heuristics development
    > SagemakerModelTraining.ipynb # Jupyter notebook for model training